Bobadah: Location

-By road, Bobadah is 563 km north-west of Sydney, 108 km north-west of Condoblin, 111 km south-west of Nyngan and 153 km south-east of Cobar.
+By road, Bobadah is 563 km north-west of Sydney, 108 km north-west of Condobolin, 111 km south-west of Nyngan and 153 km south-east of Cobar.
 The two nearest settlements are Nymagee, 53 km to the north-west, and Tottenham, 76 km to the east.
 Its location has been claimed to be at the centre of New South Wales, both east-west and north-south.

 History

 Aboriginal history

 The site that would become Bobadah is part of the traditional lands of Wangaaypuwan dialect speakers (also known as Wangaibon) of Ngiyampaa people.
-The area is west of the traditional lands of Wiradjuri people, which extend to around Condoblin.
+The area is west of the traditional lands of Wiradjuri people, which extend to around Condobolin.
 Small stone flakes created by tool making have been found in the area, and it may have been a meeting place.

 The name, Bobadah, is of Aboriginal origin and said to mean "never failing water supply".
 The other name of the village, Carpina, is also of Aboriginal origin and said to mean "a small bird's egg found here in great numbers".

 Mining village

 After settler colonisation, the site of Bobadah was within the Parish of Cameron in the County of Flinders, about 10km south of the homestead of the famous "The Overflow" sheep station.
-A deposit of silver-lead ore was found on this station in 1895, near to what would become Bobadah.
+A deposit of silver-lead ore was found on that station in 1895, near to what would become Bobadah.

 The deposit outcropped on a ridge to the north of the future village site, over about one kilometre, and contained ores of gold, copper, silver, lead, and zinc.
 The deposit became the site of the Overflow Mine.
 By 1897, mining and cyanide extraction of silver was underway.
 Multiple shafts were sunk by the Overflow Mine, in its early years.

 By October 1896, the Chief Inspector of Mines, William Slee, had laid down a street—probably the one later called Slee Street—for a mining settlement to be called Bobadah.
 However, in April 1897, a surveyor, O’Connor, laid out a plan for a village to be called Carpina, at the same general location.
 The Village of Carpina was proclaimed on 3 November 1897, but the commonly used name remained Bobadah.

-By 1898, Bobadah had a population of between 300 and 400—many of whom were children—three hotels, four stores, a boarding house, sawmill, baker, butcher. watchmaker and newsagent, but no clergyman.
+By 1898, Bobadah had a population of between 300 and 400—many of whom were children—three hotels—the Royal Hotel, the Bobadah Hotel, and another run by a Mr Cooper—four stores, a boarding house, sawmill, baker, butcher. watchmaker and newsagent, but no clergyman.
 From as early as 1907 to at least 1922, the town hosted a day of horse racing.

 A public school opened in August 1897, closed in May 1923, and reopened in 1943.
 A police station opened in 1900.
 Bobadah's post office opened in 1897.
 Bobadah interests agitated for a railway to run via Bobadah, for many years, but the railway was never built.

+In 1919, a disgruntled former employee of the village's remaining hotel, the Royal Hotel, was found not guilty of an attempt to burn it down.
+The hotel was still operating as late as 1925.